Quick Links Within Human Subjects in Research FAQ

 - A summary of the reasons for the withdrawals, if known.

 IRB review of this information may shed light on problems related to the conduct of the research.
-For example, a high rate of subject withdrawal secondary to serious adverse events may indicate that the risks of the research are greater than expected and may lead the IRB to conclude that the research should not be approved for continuation because the risks to subjects are not being minimized or are not reasonable in relation to the anticipated benefits to the subjects and the importance of the knowledge that may reasonably be expected to result (45 CFR 46.111(a)(1) and (2)).
+For example, a high rate of subject withdrawal secondary to serious adverse events may provide the investigator and IRB insight related to the risks of the research possibly are greater than expected according to the perceptions of enrolled subjects.
+This insight may lead the investigator and/or IRB to conclude that modifications are necessary prior to proceeding with the study (45 CFR 46.111(a)(1) and (2)).

 Q: Does every application go to full board?

-A: No, most research activities can be processed as exempt or expedited and do not go before a convened IRB.
+A: No, most research activities can be processed as exempt or expedited and do not go before the convened IRB.

-A: The PI is responsible for making sure that all study personnel working with participants and touching research data (including the advisor if the PI is a student) has human subjects training.
+A: All study personnel working with participants or who have access to research data must have CITI training in human subject protections.
 You must complete the CITI course with a minimum overall score of 90%.
-Training must be updated by all study personnel every three years.
+Training must be updated by all study personnel every five years.
 CITI is a web-based ethics training course for those conducting research with human subjects available at www.citiprogram.org.
-Please affiliate yourself with the institution and register for the learners group that pertains to your research.
-Before submitting any types of application to the IRB, please make sure all study personnel training is up to date.
+Please affiliate yourself with Texas A&M University and register for the learners group that pertains to your research, either Group 1: Biomedical Research Investigators and Key Personnel or Group 2: Social and Behavioral Research for Investigators and Key Study Personnel.
+Before submitting any type of application to the IRB, please make sure all study personnel training is up to date.

 Q: How long is the training good for?

-A: Training is good for three years.
-A refresher course must be completed every three years.
+A: Training is good for five years.
+A refresher course must be completed every five years.
 The refresher course is automatically added to your training list 60 days prior to your training expiration.
 You should receive an email when your refresher course is due at 30, 60, and 90 days prior to expiration.

 Q: If I am a registered user, how do I add a new course?

 A: Log in to www.citiprogram.org.
 On your menu page, there will be a link that reads “Add a course or update your learner group.”
 On that page, there will be a set of check boxes and you designate the ones that apply to you.
-For example, you can add or remove Biomedical or social and behavioral research.
 This page also has check boxes to add animal research training if that applies to you.
 Do not check it if it doesn’t apply.
-The last section is the Responsible Conduct for Research training.
+The last section is the Responsible Conduct of Research training.
 This is required for NIH or NSF funded investigators.
 If you are not funded by one of the two you may mark “Not at this time.”
 If you are, check the one that applies to you.

-Q: How do I check when my training expires?
+Q: How do I check the expiration date of my CITI training?

-A: Go to www.citiprogram.org and log in (if you do not remember your login information there is a link to click and it will email it to you).
+A: Go to www.citiprogram.org and log in.
 Once you have logged in, you will see a list of the training modules you have completed or need to complete.
-Next to that the status will say passed with the date.
-Three years from that date is when your training expires.
+Under “Status” the system will say “Passed” with the date that you passed the course.
+Your training expires five years from that date.

 Q: What is exculpatory language?